belljustin/cps-client-python/README.md

   --help  Show this message and exit.

 Commands:
-  create-blockchain-transfer  Create transfers from a wallet to blockchain... get-transfer                Get info about transfers.
+  configuration-get           Get global CPS configuration transfer-create-blockchain  Create transfers from a wallet to blockchain... transfer-get                Get info about transfers.
 ```